 Thus given the fact that our body makes about 80% of all our lipids and that no more than 20% is provided by our diet, we must examine and adjust our diets in order to feed our brains.
 At Utopia Wellness, Belinda is our Certified Holistic Nutritionist.
-She has compiled a diet designed to feed our brains as well as the rest out our body.
+She has compiled a diet designed to feed our brains as well as the rest of our bodies.

 Hyperbaric Oxygen Therapy

-Our holistic approach to addressing dementia is whole body detoxification.
+Our holistic approach to addressing dementia is whole-body detoxification.
 Researchers suspect that certain varieties of dementia might be caused by exposure to toxins.
-These toxins could include metals, molds, herbicides and pesticides we are exposed to in our environment.
-Not only could these toxins cause the disease, they can inhibit healing.
+These toxins could include metals, molds, herbicides, and pesticides we are exposed to in our environment.
+Not only could these toxins cause the disease, but they can also inhibit healing.

 Based on our extensive clinical experience with helping the body heal, it is no wonder that healing is an ever-difficult process.
 All toxins are acidic.
 Mainstream medicine believes that if our blood pH is alkaline our cells are alkaline.
 Regrettably, nothing could be further from the truth.
 Our body is programmed to maintain our circulating blood cell pH at about 7.38-7.42.
 Anything much higher or lower begins to set off a catastrophic series of events.
 However, the intracellular pH is an entirely different story.
 In fact, it is the intracellular pH that we try to get alkaline.
 We teach our patients how to monitor this variable and report back to us so that we can help achieve this feat.

 One of the ways we do this is through extensive detoxification.
-Detoxification is not taught in mainstream medical school.
-Our main detoxifying organs include our kidneys, liver and large intestine.
+Detoxification is not taught in mainstream medical schools.
+Our main detoxifying organs include our kidneys, liver, and large intestine.
 Again, the unique staff assembled at Utopia facilitates the detoxification of these vital organs.
-As these organs function better, the maintenance of our body becomes easier.
+As these organs function better, the maintenance of our bodies becomes easier.
 The more organs we help function better, the more resources our body has to recruit from in order to repair dysfunctional matters.

 Neurons under oxidative stress are also helped by photobiomodulation.
 If similar light energy can reach neurons that are degenerating, as in the case of Dementia disease, we expect to observe a similar restorative response.
 Many of the key regions of the brain that suffer degeneration and contribute to the early onset of Dementia disease are located in the underside and middle parts of the brain.
 They are easily accessible from the nasal cavity, requiring less input energy and more certainty than if directed from the outside of the skull to achieve the same outcomes.
 Early cases of human use are encouraging with consistent reports of significant improvements in Dementia disease conditions with no adverse effects.4